The natural package

 2\lambda ||\beta||_1

-$$ is the lasso solution with tuning parameter λ, and ŝλ is the degree
+\] is the lasso solution with tuning parameter \(\lambda\), and \(\hat{s}_\lambda\) is the degree of freedom

 The tuning parameter path can be specified via argument